 Once again, the prosecutors and judges are very harsh with this, and if they can think of a way to charge somebody with a felony legally, they will do it as it relates to a gun because of all the political pressure placed on them.

-Most times, if you're carrying a concealed weapon and don't have some illegal purpose behind it, they're going to charge it as a misdemeanor.
-But still, even with a misdemeanor, the person is looking at jail time because they don't want people concealing weapons and carrying them around because they can't tell what their purpose is, and because it gives them an advantage over law enforcement who doesn't know who has a gun and who doesn't have a gun.
+Most of the time, if you're carrying a concealed weapon without an illegal purpose, you will be charged with a misdemeanor.
+But still, even with a misdemeanor, the person is looking at jail time because they don't want people concealing weapons and carrying them around because they can't tell what their purpose is and because it gives them an advantage over law enforcement who doesn't know who has a gun and who doesn't have a gun.

 Best Strategy to Fight the Charges

-What I like to do in these cases is have you come in and sit down with me.
+In these cases, I would like you to come in and sit down with me.
 We'll meet face-to-face and go over the facts of your case.
-What I'm going to be looking at is what type of person are you?
+What I'm going to look at is the type of person you are.
 Do you have a job?
 Do you have a family?
 Do you have a prior criminal record?
 Can you get me character letters?

-These are the things that will make a difference in the prosecutor and judge when deciding how to deal with you.
+These are the factors that will influence the prosecutor and judge when deciding how to handle your case.
 Again, if they believe that you're up to no good about the possession of a gun, they will try to throw the book at you, take your gun rights away, and put you in custody.

-If, on the other hand, we can show that you're not up to no good, that you lawfully have the gun, and that you don't have some illicit or criminal purpose, then a lot of times, we can save your career, we can keep you out of custody, we can preserve your reputation, and we can maintain your criminal record.
+If we can demonstrate that you're not a threat, that you lawfully possess the gun, and that you have no criminal intent, we can often achieve positive outcomes.
+With the right legal strategy, we can potentially save your career, keep you out of custody, and maintain your reputation and criminal record.

-You have to come in, sit down face-to-face with me at the Hedding Law Firm, give me an honest rendition of what happened, and then we will design the plan to get you out of the criminal justice system as quick as possible, preserve your rights the best we can and, of course, keep your freedom.
+You have to come in, sit down face-to-face with me at the Hedding Law Firm, and give me an honest rendition of what happened.
+Then, we will design a plan to help you exit the criminal justice system as quickly as possible, preserve your rights to the best of our ability, and, of course, maintain your freedom.